hustlzp/jquery-s2t/README.md

 #jquery-s2t

-A simple jQuery plugin for conversion between Traditional Chinese and Simplified Chinese.
+A simple jQuery plugin for conversion Simplified Chinese and Traditional Chinese.

 ## Usage